Angling rod licences explained

 Loughs Agency rod licences can be bought online or through distributors (for example a tackle shop) where you can also buy permits and day tickets:

-Anglers require a rod licence by law to fish in freshwater lakes, loughs and rivers in Northern Ireland for:
+Anglers need a rod licence by law to fish in freshwater lakes, loughs and rivers in Northern Ireland for:

 - each rod used by anyone over 12 years in the DAERA area